danodus/mdsynth/README.txt

 14. Follow the on-screen instructions in order to play and change parameters;
 15. Press the South button in order to go back to the SYS09BUG prompt.

-Note: The steps 8 to 12 can be performed automatically with 'make deploy' from the "src/synth" directory.
-You will need to install 'pyserial' (http://pyserial.sourceforge.net).

 2.2.
 Audio Outputs and MIDI I/O
 ===============================